Education Improvement Scholarships Tax Credits Program

 - Scholarship Limits for Scholarships Awarded for the Program Year 2017-2018 (PDF)

-- Report to the Chairmen of the House and Senate Finance Committees for FY 2015 (PDF)
+- Reports to the Chairmen of the House and Senate Finance Committees on Scholarships Awarded

 Eligible Private Schools

 A private school in Virginia may participate in the EISTCP, provided it meets the following requirements: